jtsylve/yatlib/include/yatlib/README.md

 `yat::bitcast provides an implementation of [std::bitcast](https://en.cppreference.com/w/cpp/numeric/bit_cast).

-NOTE: On compilers without `__builtin_bitcast` support and no native `std::bitcast` library implementation, this function is not `constexpr` and requires the return type to be default constructable.
+NOTE: On compilers without `__builtin_bitcast` support and no native `std::bitcast` library implementation, this function is not `constexpr` and requires the return type to be default constructible.

 ### yat::byteswap

-`yat::byteswap` provides an implementation of the proposed `std::byteswap` from [P1272R3](https://wg21.link/P1272R2).
+`yat::byteswap` provides an implementation of the proposed `std::byteswap` from [P1272R3](https://wg21.link/P1272R2) that swaps the bytes of integral types.
 It also defines a specialization to support swapping of enumeration types, which will be the subject of a [future proposal](https://twitter.com/slurpsmadrips/status/1237915884573741057).

 These functions return a endian-swapped value of select scalar types.

-NOTE: On MSVC compilers, this function is not constexpr
+NOTE: On MSVC compilers, this function is not `constexpr`

 ### Macros